From humble beginnings to great lengths

 Note that this post does not elaborate on the specific endpoints of each route, because that information has already been covered elsewhere: photos, maps, and more history can be viewed at the following links:

-US 83, 183, and 283 were somewhat unusual in the sense that they were each commissioned before they were entirely constructed and/or improved to the standards considered necessary for a US route.
-This was done with an understanding that future highway development would eventually result in roads that were continuous between their endpoints.
+Let me start by qualifying the statement that US 83, 183, and 283 all became long routes in the '30s.
+They were somewhat unusual in the sense that they were each commissioned before they were entirely constructed and/or improved to the standards considered necessary for a US route.
+AASHO did this with the understanding that future highway development would eventually result in roads that were continuous between their endpoints.
 But there were timeframes during which these routes existed in separate, disconnected segments.
 In 1929 no portion of US 83 existed in Nebraska, yet AASHO allowed Kansas to begin signposting its portion of US 83.
 (Reportedly this was only under the condition that improvements to the road's surface would be made.
 But it is unclear exactly what the term "improvements" entailed, or whether there was a specific timeframe: even by 1932, the Kansas official state highway map was still indicating that only a very small percentage of US 83 was hard-surfaced in the state.
-The majority was gravel, and some segments were still just dirt.)
+The majority was gravel, and some segments were still just dirt.
+Long-distance travel across the Great Plains during the 1930s was not for the faint of heart.)

 At this point it should be noted that the original routing for US 83 was significantly different from today's route through portions of South Dakota, Nebraska, and Kansas.
 Modern US 83 heads west from Vivian SD and then south from Murdo.
 But originally US 83 went east from Vivian, and then south from Presho, roughly following the path of what is now US 183 through Nebraska.
 But this 1931 atlas showed no part of US 83 in Nebraska -- in other words there was a lengthy gap between Presho and the Kansas state line.
 At the time, this gap could be traversed by using SD state highway 53 and NE state highways 10 and 22.
-Most of that route was shown as "all-weather", but apparently something was lacking that temporarily prevented it from being signposted as US 83.
-Nevertheless, some interesting things were developing in the region around the KS-NE border:
+Most of that route was shown as "all-weather", so what was lacking that prevented it from being signposted as US 83?
+The answer is: Nebraska was not satisfied with AASHO's decisions.

 As that map illustrates: that same year US 183 was also extended to the same town, where the two routes shared a common terminus and were reunited with their "parent" route (US 83).
+Texas did this at AASHO's request, because at the time AASHO still considered it to be important that an x83 route should connect with mainline 83 on at least one end, if not on both ends.
 But the arrangement was different than today: instead of diverging south of Throckmorton, both 183 and 283 were twinned down to Albany.
 South of there US 183 traffic was directed along the corridor currently occupied by US 283 (Baird, Coleman, Brady).
 US 283 on the other hand followed today's TX 6 to Cisco, then today's US 183 through Rising Star, Brownwood, and Brady.
 From there the two routes were twinned again, through Mason to Junction.

 An additional change took place in 1941: the US 283 designation was extended up to its current terminus in Lexington NE.
 And speaking of Nebraska: remarkably, this 1949 map shows that a connection between North Platte and Valentine had still not been established: